ChenLaboratory/DTE_DTU_workflow/README.md

 The protocol has been tested with SRA Toolkit version 3.1.0, GffRead version 0.12.7, Salmon version 1.10.0, R version 4.5.2.
 The R session information from our test run can be found in the "Session information" section of the [expected output](results/expected_workflow_output.html).

+Typically, installing all the necessary software takes about 2 to 15 minutes, depending on your computer and network environment.

 ## Instructions for running the workflow

 ### Running the workflow on example data